Feranno/gravity-sim/README.md

-# 9/17:
+### 9/17:

-### I. I successfully drew a circle using the method of triangulation.
+#### I. Circle by method of triangulation
+The first step is to render a circle.
 The process works as follows.

 The intuition:
 Say you want to draw a circle on a canvas.
 The display only recognizes triangles.
 Say you draw a triangle with vertices: (0, 0), (50, 0), (0, 50).
 The graphics library can render better approximations of a circle with more pizza slices.